Entropy dissipation for degenerate stochastic differential equations via sub-Riemannian density manifold: Lyapunov analysis in Sub-Riemannian Density manifold

 So it is clear that if the commutative assumption $\Gamma_{1}(\Gamma_{1}^z(\Phi,\Phi),\Phi)=\Gamma_1^z(\Gamma(\Phi,\Phi),\Phi )$ holds, the above quantity equals zero.
 In this case,

 This means that under the commutative assumption, the generalized Gamma z calculus agrees with the classical one \cite{BaudoinGarofalo09} in the weak sense. \end{rem}

-With the generalized Gamma z calculus, we are ready to prove the convergence properties and functional inequalities for degenerate drift diffusion processes, i.e. proposition \ref{prop1.4} and \ref{prop1.5}.
-Here we first prove the following fact. \begin{prop} Suppose $\Gamma_2+\Gamma_2^{z,\Vol}\succeq \kappa (\Gamma_1+\Gamma_1^z)$ with $\kappa>0$.
+With the generalized Gamma z calculus, we are ready to prove the convergence properties and functional inequalities for degenerate drift diffusion processes. \begin{prop} Suppose $\Gamma_2+\Gamma_2^{z,\Vol}\succeq \kappa (\Gamma_1+\Gamma_1^z)$ with $\kappa>0$.
 Denote $\rho_t$ as the solution of sub-Riemannian gradient flow \eqref{newFPE}, then